josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/README.md

 This pack therefore tracks incidents across the wider coalition and support architecture, while keeping each country's degree of involvement distinct.

+That does not mean every state in the wider support architecture is legally situated in the conflict in the same way.

+Perceived participation, legal belligerency, operational support, and Iranian target selection must be recorded separately.

 ---

 ## 🕸️ Attribution Is Not A Light Switch